 Homeless Information and Resources

-CARES Act funding have been used to bolster homeless services offered by City of Refuge and Saint John’s Program for Real Change, launch a “sobering center” to help people overcome substance addictions and provide encampment cleanup and other mitigation services for neighborhoods.
-Funding also is being used to support several homeless aversion programs, as well as purchase manufactured homes and motels to increase local housing stock.
+The City also used federal funding it received to bolster homeless services offered by City of Refuge and Saint John’s Program for Real Change, launch a “sobering center” to help people overcome substance addictions and provide encampment cleanup and other mitigation services for neighborhoods.
+In addition, funding is being used to support several homeless aversion programs as well as purchase manufactured homes and motels to increase local housing stock.

 If you or someone you know needs access to homeless services, please contact 211.